Meet Our Team

 As a peer reviewer and team leader at the Council on Accreditation (COA) for more than ten years, Bobbie has reviewed a variety of agencies, including nonprofit, faith based, and military organizations, among others.
 Bobbie’s concentrations include, but are not limited to, Performance and Quality Improvement (PQI) programs and Financial Education and Counseling Services (FEC.)

-A strong supporter of the accreditation process, Bobbie believes that earning and maintaining accreditation allows agencies to affirm what they are doing well and offers organizations the opportunity to enhance their services through nationally accepted best practices.
+A strong supporter of the accreditation process, Bobbie believes that earning and living accreditation allows agencies to affirm what they are doing well and offers organizations the opportunity to enhance their services through nationally accepted best practices.

 Maddi Noleen, MSW, Accreditation Consultant

 Maddi has amassed more than 25 years of accreditation experience in child welfare, behavioral health, and adoption.
 She has also served as executive director for a state-wide, faith-based child welfare agency for 18 years.
 Maddi is currently a Peer Reviewer, Team Leader and Military Reviewer for Council on Accreditation (COA).
+She also served 9 years as a commissioner for COA.

 She volunteers her services to private and public organizations in the United States and abroad, with a focus on multiple program best practices within the areas of social services, private and intercountry adoption.
 Maddi has provided technical assistance and implementation recommendations, including the organization and review of documentation, to complete the accreditation process for several of her employers.

-Maddi’s experience and expertise allow her to partner with organizations in a variety of areas, including staff training, policy and procedure development, administration and management standards implementation, and self-study compilation and review.
+Maddi’s experience and expertise allow her to partner with organizations in a variety of areas, including leadership training, policy and procedure development, administration and management standards implementation, and self-study compilation and review.
 Maddi received a BSW from the University of Southern Colorado and earned an MSW from New Mexico Highlands University with a concentration in Administration and Family Services.

 Kristen J. Schmidt, MSW, Ph.D, Accreditation Consultant